anywhichway/thunderclap/README.md

 1000 items.
 See [JOQULAR](#joqular) below.

-`boolean async unique(object|string cnameOrIdOrObject,property,value)` - Returns true if the `value` on `property` is or will be unique for the provide `cnameOrIdOrObject`.
-If a string class name is provided and tru is returned, the the `value` will be unique for the class name and property when added to the database.
+`boolean async unique(object|string cnameOrIdOrObject,property,value)` - Returns true if the `value` on `property` is or will be unique for the provided `cnameOrIdOrObject`.
+If a string class name is provided and true is returned, the the `value` will be unique for the class name and property when added to the database.
 If a full object id, e.g. `Object@jy34s5bz1fkqseh8j` is provided, then either the value will be unique when the object is added or the object exists and has the unique value.
 Passing in an actuall object just has its id pulled for use in the call to the server.

+`User async updateUser(string userName,properties={})` - COMING SOON.
+Update the user with the provided properties.
+The currently autheticated user must be a `dbo` or the target user.
+To delete values, use a value of `undefined` for a property.
+The properties
+`role`, `password`, `hash`, and `salt` properties are ignored.
+By default `resetPassword` can only be executed by a `dbo` or the current user for for themself.

+`any async value(string|Array path [,any value [,object options={}])` - With no optional arguments, returns the value stored at the edge found at `path` in a graph data store.
+The `path` can be an Array or a dot delimited string, e.g. `["people","joe"]` is the same as "people.joe".
+With the optional argument `value`, sets the value at the edge.
+The `options` can be one
+of: `{expiration: secondsSinceEpoch}` or `{expirationTtl: secondsFromNow}`.

 `Array async values(string prefix="",{number batchSize,string cursor})` - Returns all the data associated with keys that start with `prefix`.
 By default it can only be called by a user with the `dbo` role.
 It can be used in a loop just like